Our new exhibit “Stitches Through Time: Women’s Work from Farm to Fashion” is being developed and will be installed by March of 2023.

 The South Bentz Street School was the first black elementary school in Frederick.
 Three educators taught grades one through six.
 Teachers taught two grades at a time.
 The school operated from the 1880s until 1939, when its students relocated to Lincoln Elementary.

-A Concise History of Black Frederick
+A Brief Excerpt: History of Black Frederick

 Text contributed by AARCH (African American Resources – Cultural and Heritage) Society of Frederick, MD